The search to find the latest and greatest ingredient or superfood for dogs is continuously evolving.

 However, at this time, the link between Dilated Cardiomyopathy and legumes like Chickpeas is not clear and not fully substantiated.

 We do not recommend changing your dog’s diet based solely on limited studies.
 Instead, we recommend you visit and discuss this with your vet.

 For more information on Dilated Cardiomyopathy and dog food recipes that do not contain any problem ingredients, check out our article Best Dog Foods Without Peas.

 Chickpeas – Summary

 To summarise, Chickpeas are a nutritious ingredient and have a very satisfactory nutritional profile with a number of beneficial minerals and vitamins.

 Chickpeas are likely to be increasingly used as many dog food brands shift away from grains and other low-quality fillers.

-However, there needs to be more study into the effects of legumes like Chickpeas on conditions such as Dilated Cardiomyopathy to ensure that they are not causing serious health issues or harm to any animals.
+However, there need to be more studies into the effects of legumes like Chickpeas on conditions such as Dilated Cardiomyopathy to ensure that they are not causing serious health issues or harm to any animals.